 The elephant.
 The buffalo.
 The rhino.
 The leopard.
 The lion.

-My brother and I took on the task of arranging a surprise eight day itinerary for Mum’s dream adventure, which was to include a mix of both safari and beach days.
+My brother and I took on the task of planning the safari in Kenya, arranging a surprise eight-day itinerary for Mum’s dream adventure, which was to include a mix of both safari and beach days.
 Mum then turned up to Heathrow airport on 19th March 2018 knowing she was flying into Nairobi, Kenya but had no idea what the following eight days would look like.

 She was in for one hell of a treat.